uark-backend-class/course-materials/lectures/02-command-line/exercises.md

       - my-file.txt
 - Add text to my-file.txt
 - Change the permissions of my-file.txt so that only the owner has read permissions

+## Exercise 4

+- Create an alias that does all of the following in a single line:
+  - Creates a new directory
+  - Changes to that directory
+  - Creates a file named `shell.txt`
+    - Write 5 lines in this file